 The Commission is legally required to meet the general equality duty as an employer and as an organisation that carries out public functions.
 The Commission is not identified in Schedule 1 or Schedule 2 of the Equality Act 2010 (Specific Duties) Regulations 2011, and is therefore exempt from specific duties.

 The promotion of equality and diversity concerns everyone, and it is the responsibility of all members of the Commission’s community.
 All members of the community have a responsibility to ensure that the Commission continues to be an inclusive, welcoming, safe and productive environment.
 The Equality and Diversity Policy outlines the Commission’s commitments, and how we intend to deliver them.

-- Incorporated equality and diversity in all areas of the Digital Past 2018 conference, including a keynote by Helen Pike from UCL Museums on their visual impairment hackathons and robot tours, and an exhibition stand by the Shaw Trust.
+- Incorporated equality and diversity in all areas of the Digital Past 2020 conference, including a talk by Sheena Payne-Lunn on ‘Worcester Life Stories’ and a workshop on the People Collection Wales’s Memory Archive.

 - Promoted equality and diversity through a series of blogs:

 - Promoted equality and diversity through presentations: